manifoldai/eztime/README.md

 # eztime
-A timer that easily integrates with functions and code chunks
+A timer that easily integrates with functions and code chunks.
+Use it to log the time elapsed of any function or code chunk.

 Current version == 0.0.1